iWinston/typeorm-plus/README.md

 More documentation and features expected to be soon.
 Feel free to contribute.

-TypeORM is an [Object Relational Mapper](1) (ORM) for node.js written in Typescript that can be used with Typescript or Javascript (ES5, ES6, ES7).
+TypeORM is an [Object Relational Mapper](1) (ORM) for node.js written in TypeScript that can be used with TypeScript or JavaScript (ES5, ES6, ES7).
-Its goal to always support latest Javascript features and provide features that help you to develop any kind of applications that use database - from small applications with a few tables to large scale enterprise applications.
+Its goal to always support latest JavaScript features and provide features that help you to develop any kind of applications that use database - from small applications with a few tables to large scale enterprise applications.
 TypeORM helps you to: